 It is possible to begin a Master's degree and upgrade to a PhD in certain circumstances.

-The thesis is assessed by three examiners - usually one from Victoria University, one from another New Zealand university and one from an overseas university.
-An oral examination is standard in the Faculty of Science.
+The thesis is assessed by three examiners - usually one from the University, one from another New Zealand university and one from an overseas university.
+An oral examination is standard in the Wellington Faculty of Science.

 The Faculty of Graduate Research (FGR) provides a first contact point for all students enrolling in a PhD.
 The Faculty website provides application forms, details of available funding, application dates and answers to frequently asked questions.
 The FGR continues to support PhD students throughout their studies at Victoria University.